TEMPO: Transportation Energy & Mobility Pathway Options Model

 - Heterogenous multi-day mobility

 On top of capturing mobility details for different consumers and applications, TEMPO's implicit hourly temporal resolution allows for generating time-resolved energy use profiles to assess multi-sectoral integration aspects.

-To learn more about what TEMPO does, read the fact sheet Exploring the Future of Mobility: Transportation Energy and Mobility Pathway Options Model.
+To learn more about what TEMPO does, read this NREL fact sheet: Exploring the Future of Mobility: Transportation Energy and Mobility Pathway Options Model.